prasad1624/prasad1624/README.md

 ## About

-CompTIA Security+ certified SOC Analyst with hands-on experience investigating simulated real-world attacks across Linux and Windows environments.
-Skilled in alert triage, log correlation, and end-to-end incident investigation to reconstruct attack chains and uncover evasive threats.
-Applies MITRE ATT&CK and threat intelligence to validate true positives and reduce false positives.
-Focused on effective incident response and continuous detection improvement.
+Detail-oriented SOC Analyst with hands-on experience investigating simulated real-world attacks across Linux and Windows environments.
+Skilled in alert triage, log correlation, phishing analysis, and end-to-end incident investigations to reconstruct attack chains, identify malicious activity, and support effective incident response.
+Applies MITRE ATT&CK, threat intelligence, and SIEM-driven analysis to validate true positives, reduce false positives, and continuously improve detection capabilities.

 ---

 ## My Security Approach

-- I learn security by **doing**, not memorizing
+- I approach security from an investigation and detection perspective
-- I break things in labs to understand **real attack paths**
+- I focus on log analysis, alert validation, and attack-chain reconstruction
-- I focus on **logs, alerts, and evidence**, not just tools
+- I build hands-on labs to understand attacker techniques in realistic environments
-- I write small **automation scripts** to support detection
+- I use scripting and automation to support detection and operational efficiency
-- I document what I learn through **projects and blogs**
+- I document findings and technical learning through projects and blogs

 ---